TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 8. **DarwinIA magnetism**: Extreme return/drawdown ratio attracts maximum allocation
 9. **Performance fees**: 15% of profits on up to 875K EUR allocated capital

-**The strategy doesn't just profit from the short.
-It profits from the volatility on the way down, and then the Darwinex risk engine amplifies the final collapse into outsized DARWIN returns that attract institutional capital and performance fees.**
+**The strategy doesn't just profit from the short — it holds 196x more short lots than a pure short could afford.
+The hedge makes this possible by neutralizing directional risk while the EA systematically strips the hedge away on every bounce, growing net short exposure until the position is pure profit.**